Shadow001017/Shadow001017/README.md

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend, smart contract for building web applications.
 - 🌱 Exploring Technical Content Writing.
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time I study latest software technologies.

 ---